ioalessio/PhpbbEncoderBundle/README.md

 ## Configuration

-Add the "Io" namespace to your autoloader (for Symfony 2.0)
+Add the "Gaya" namespace to your autoloader (for Symfony 2.0)

 ```
 // app/autoload.php